 Hall made a comeback to television in the fall of 2013 with a reboot of his syndicated talk show backed by CBS Television and the Tribune Co.
 Upon realizing he missed his previous work and receiving encouragement from his teen son, he decided to return to the format, with the idea of there being a cross-generational audience.

 "Maybe there is some nostalgia: 'I used to watch Arsenio when I was in college,'" Hall said in an interview with The Hollywood Reporter.
 "But we're doing a show for people who have moved on, and now they can sit around with their kid who can stay up late, and there will be a lot of stuff they can both dig."

 Unfortunately, the show didn't attract enough viewers and was cancelled after one season.

-Actor, comedian and television talk show host Arsenio Hall was born in Cleveland, Ohio on February 12, 1956.
+Actor, comedian and television talk show host Arsenio Hall was born in Cleveland, Ohio, on February 12, 1956.
 He is the son of Fred, a preacher, and his wife, Anne.
-Hall's parents separated when he was 6 years old.
-At age 7, he became interested in magic, and began performing at birthday parties, weddings and bar mitzvahs.
+Hall's parents separated when he was six years old.
+At age seven, he became interested in magic, and began performing at birthday parties, weddings and bar mitzvahs.

 He attended Ohio University in Athens, Ohio, majoring in communications, though he transferred and graduated from Kent State University in Kent, Ohio.
 Though he started out in advertising, in 1979 he moved to Chicago, switched to stand-up comedy and was "discovered" at a comedy club by singer Nancy Wilson.
 He got jobs opening for musicians such as Aretha Franklin, Tom Jones, Patti Labelle, Wayne Newton, and Tina Turner.